aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/oliverbonas.md

 ## Impact

 - UK Ecommerce Award Winner **’Fashion & Apparel eCommerce Website of the Year 2021’**
+- **Improved development handover** through new design system and CMS

+## In numbers
 - **58% increase in mobile traffic** within a year of launch
 - **+70% product revenue** from gifting experience
-- **Improved development handover** through new design system and CMS

 ---

-## Challenge
+## The Backstory

 **Oliver Bonas** wanted their online experience to match the warmth and charm of their physical stores.
 The site needed to feel effortless, with bags of personality, whilst delivering real commercial value.
-With mobile users dominating traffic (68%) but underperforming in conversion (2.09%), it was clear we had to rethink not just the look and feel, but also the core functionality and flow.
+With mobile users dominating traffic (68%) but underperforming in conversion (2.09%), it was clear we had to rethink not just the look and feel, but also the core functionality and UX.

 ---

-## Design Process
+## The Design Process

 ### **Customer insight & behaviour analysis**

 I analysed two years of Google Analytics data to understand shifting device usage, age-based conversion trends, and returning customer habits.
 This highlighted the need for:

-- Klarna and flexible payment method integration
+- More visible Klarna and flexible payment method integration.
-- Enhanced functionality for account holders and repeat users
+- Improved loyalty experience with enhanced functionality for account holders and repeat users.
-- Mobile-first design tuned for newer, larger screen sizes
+- Effortless mbile-first designs for newer, larger screen sizes.

 ### **Creative direction & UI design**

-Working closely with another UI designer, we overhauled the visual design—refining typography, input interactions, and transitions.
-We introduced animations and a cleaner layout to evoke Oliver Bonas’ personality digitally.
+Working closely with another UI designer, we overhauled the visual design — refining typography, interactions, and page transitions.
+We introduced animations, product videos and a cleaner layouts to evoke Oliver Bonas’ personality digitally, and allow their vibrant and bold product photography to stand out.

 ### **Client workshops & collaboration**

 Despite pandemic constraints, I ran interactive remote workshops with the Oliver Bonas in-house design team and senior stakeholders.
-Using Miro, Figma and Mural, I presented competitive research, UX insights, and prototypes that shaped decision-making and fostered alignment.
+Using Figma and Mural, I presented competitive research, UX insights, and prototypes that ensured alignment and a collaborative approach with the client's digital team.

 ---